hassyGo/pytorch-playground/README.md

 `conda install pytorch torchvision cuda80 -c soumith`

 ## Models
+* A Joint Many-Task Model (./jmt)<br>
+An implementation of the JMT model proposed in our EMNLP 2017 paper

 * Text Classifier (./text_classifier)<br>
 Classifying input text (wrods, phrases, sentences, or documents) using LSTM